Upstairs, Downstairs (1971 TV series): Series One (set 1903–1908)

 In the summer of 1906, Lady Marjorie is enamoured with her son James's friend, Captain Charles Hammond.
-She has an affair with him, though guilt compels her to break it off.
+She has an affair with him, but guilt compels her to break it off.
 While Lady Bellamy and Rose are away in the country, a new under-house-parlour maid, Mary Stokes, arrives.
 She is pregnant, having been raped by Myles Radford, the son of a powerful politician and a Bellamy family friend.
 Richard Bellamy attempts to help Mary, but the Radfords refuse to take responsibility and the legal system proves ineffective.
 Mary quits, but departs with a small gift of money from some of the servants.

 The following year, 1907, Mrs Van Groeben arrives from South Africa.
-Housemaid Emily falls madly in love with Mrs Van Groeben's footman, William.
+Housemaid Emily falls passionately in love with Mrs Van Groeben's footman, William.
 Mrs Van Groeben learns of the affair, and, considering Emily to be beneath William, forbids him to see her.
 William drops Emily when he learns of his mistress's disapproval, suggesting he never really cared about her.
-Emily commits suicide.
-Mrs. Bridges, distraught with remorse over Emily's death, steals a baby from its pram outside a shop and hides it in her room.
+Emily takes her own life.
+Mrs Bridges, distraught with remorse over Emily's death, steals a baby from its pram outside a shop and hides it in her room.
 The baby is returned to its parents by Richard and Lady Marjorie, and Mrs Bridges only escapes a jail sentence after Hudson agrees to marry her once they are no longer in service.
 The scullery maid position is first replaced by Doris, then by Nellie, and finally by Ruby, who is rather slow and is frequently scolded by Mrs Bridges.

-In 1908, daughter Elizabeth Bellamy marries a young poet, Lawrence Kirbridge.
+In 1908, daughter Elizabeth Bellamy marries Lawrence Kirbridge, a young poet.